-The Brexit negotiations reached a major milestone on 25 November 2018.
-After the chief negotiators on both sides – the UK Government and the European Commission, which represents the EU27 – had reached a provisional agreement, the Heads of State and Government of the EU27 approved the Withdrawal Agreement and the Political Declaration on the future relationship between the EU and the UK at a special meeting of the European Council.
-This meeting brought up mixed feelings – on the one hand, regret about the UK’s withdrawal from the EU after 45 years of membership; on the other, relief about the agreement reached, which will facilitate an orderly withdrawal and create a basis for agreeing the closest possible future relationship with the UK.
+The Brexit negotiations reached another major milestone on 17 October 2019.
+After the chief negotiators on both sides – the UK Government and the European Commission, which represents the EU27 – had wrangled right to the last minute, the Heads of State and Government of the EU27 politically endorsed the Withdrawal Agreement and the Political Declaration on the future relationship between the EU and the UK at a meeting of the European Council.

 Two main documents